JanEngelstaedter/grow96/README.md

 This will generate a single spec file in the designated folder, and also a pdf showing the plate design in another folder.
 The
-\`makeSpec\_fullFact" function also supports empty borders, blank wells, several replicate plates (including with randomised rows and/or columns), and a few other features - check out its documentation.
+\`makeSpec_fullFact” function also supports empty borders, blank wells, several replicate plates (including with randomised rows and/or columns), and a few other features - check out its documentation.